DishengTang/dishengtang.github.io/_pages/about.md

 Education and research background
 ======
 I received both my M.Eng. and B.Eng. from the School of Electronic and Information Engineering at Beihang University.
 During my master's studies, I focused on the predictability of temporal networks, co-advised by Prof. Wenbo Du (Beihang Univ.) and Prof. Gang Yan (Tongji Univ.).
-Prior to the PhD program at Tsinghua Univ., I studied in the Quantitative Biosciences PhD program at Georgia Tech remotely for a year until my student visa application was refused due to Presidential Proclamation 10043.
+Prior to the PhD program at Tsinghua Univ., I studied in the Quantitative Biosciences PhD program at Georgia Tech remotely for a year until I got a visa issue.
 I was then co-advised by Prof. Hannah Choi (Gatech), Prof. Xiaoxuan Jia (Tsinghua Univ.), and Prof. Joel Zylberberg (York Univ.) on the project of stimulus-dependent functional network.

 Research interest
 ======